 - Unhealthy oils (canola, vegetable, peanut, corn, safflower, soybean, cottonseed, shortening)

 2. There is some degree of variation within the plant-based community concerning oil.
 Some plant-based eaters avoid all oils because oils are highly processed.
 Others consume oils in small quantities.
-I still use oil, so I’ll share with you the ones that I believe are the healthiest.
+I still use a small amount of oil on occasion, so I’ll share with you the ones that I believe are the healthiest.

 3. You’ll also see some variation within the plant-based community concerning sweeteners, specifically honey.
 For plant-based eaters who consider themselves vegan, honey is a no-go.
 For plant-based eaters who don’t identify as vegan, honey is generally accepted as an okay sweetener.
 I still eat honey, so you’ll see it listed below.